jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 enclose an area in which its prey is sleeping.

 The webbing of a giant spider will hold fast anyone who touches it unless they can succeed on an opposed Brawn or Athletics test.
-The spider web’s Athletics value is equal to that of the spider that wove it.
-The web’s Hit Points are double the spider’s STR.
+The spider web's Athletics value is equal to that of the spider that wove it.
+The web's Hit Points are double the spider's STR.
 Any weapon striking a strand of webbing will do damage but it also may become stuck.
 Flaming weapons never become stuck and always inflict double damage on webbing.
 However, webbing will not ignite.